MarcoHassan/Dynamic-Conditional-Correlation-Modeling/README.md

 Class: Financial Volatility

+#### Literature

-Literature: This study is a reproduction of the paper "Financialization in commodity markets: A passing trend or the new normal?" of Zeno Adams and Thorsten Glück published in 2015 by Elsevier.
+This study is a reproduction of the paper "Financialization in commodity markets: A passing trend or the new normal?" of Zeno Adams and Thorsten Glück published in 2015 by Elsevier.

 # The idea